Bat Removal Temple Terrace

 Bat Exclusion

-The best method of bat removal is to close off the entry point they are using to get into your house.
-This is called exclusion.
-It is done by sealing all holes or openings that are bigger than an inch.
-The most common entry points for bats include attics, chimneys, and roofs.
+The best way of removing bats from your home is to seal off all possible entrances.
+This process is called exclusion.
+This is accomplished by sealing any holes or openings larger than one inch.
+Attics, chimneys, roofs are the most common entry points to bats.
 After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
-Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.
+Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.

 Removing Bats in the Attic

-Our team has years of experience dealing with all sorts of wild animals, and we are fully licensed to remove bats in Temple Terrace homes.
-Bats should be handled by professionals who are experienced in dealing with them.
-They are not like other pests that can be killed or swatted away without consequences.
+Our team has extensive experience with wild animals and is licensed to handle bat removals in Temple Terrace homes.
+Bats need to be removed by experienced professionals who know how best to handle them: they’re not like other pests that can just be swatted away or poisoned without consequence.
 If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!

 This is how we handle bat exclusions: